xpack/web-jekyll/pages/dev-tools/arm-none-eabi-gcc/python.md

 sudo make altinstall
 ```

-To check where the new biraries were installed:
+To check where the new binaries were installed:

 ```console
 $ which python2.7